Numa will be exhibiting at IFCEE 2021 on May 10-14, 2021 in Dallas, Texas. Come see us in outdoor booth 1104.

 One version utilizes an inexpensive drive shoe that is welded to the front of the casing.
 As the bit advances through the formation, the casing is advanced at the same rate due to the drive shoulder on the guide body contacting the drive shoe welded to the casing.

-The second version is called Super Jaws® ND, which stands for “No Drive” shoulder.
+The second version is called Super Jaws ND, which stands for “No Drive” shoulder.
 This version utilizes thick wall casing or thick wall threaded casing.
 The guide body has no drive shoulder on it and the casing is advanced via a casing hammer, duplex diverter, or dual rotary.
-This version is especially popular in micro-piling and tie-back work where the casing is recovered, or in deep overburden areas where high amounts of friction build up on the outside of the casing.
+This version is especially popular in micro-piling, tie-back work, or overburden systems where the casing is recovered, or in deep overburden areas where high amounts of friction build up on the outside of the casing.